-Beautiful MOKE LAKE Queenstown and Best Things To Do
+Beautiful Moke Lake near Queenstown – Best Things To Do

 Hidden away between the mountains west of Queenstown lies Moke Lake.
-This picturesque lake is surrounded by the tussock covered peaks of Ben Lomond, Ben More and Mt Hanley with freshwater wetland and farmland in the valley.
+This picturesque lake is surrounded by the tussock-covered peaks of Ben Lomond, Ben More and Mt Hanley with freshwater wetlands and farmland in the valley.
 In early spring, late autumn and winter you can see snow on some of the peaks which makes it even more magical.
 On calm days, the surface of Moke Lake turns into a mirror reflecting all surrounding peaks.
 It truly is a photographer’s dream with the crystal clear water and breathtaking surroundings.
-Besides taking in the beauty of the lake, you can also do the 6.5 kilometers (4 miles) long Moke lake loop track that follows the lake’s edge.
-Other activities at Moke Lake include mountain biking, kayaking, fishing (with license) and camping.
-In this complete guide you’ll find everything you need to know about Moke Lake in general and the Moke Lake Loop track.
+Besides taking in the beauty of the lake, you can also do the 6.5-kilometer (4 miles) long Moke Lake loop track that follows the lake’s edge.
+Other activities at Moke Lake include mountain biking, kayaking, fishing (with a license) and camping.
+In this complete guide, you’ll find everything you need to know about Moke Lake in general and the Moke Lake Loop track.

 Before we share more about Moke Lake and the things you can do here, let’s have a quick look at the key facts of Moke Lake Loop track.

-Hike distance and duration: The Moke Lake Loop track is an easy hike of 6.9 kilometers (4 miles) long that follows the lake’s edge.
-Along the trail you’ll have stunning views on the surrounding mountains and you can see the lake from every corner.
+Hike distance and duration: The Moke Lake Loop track is an easy 6.9-kilometer (4 miles) hike that follows the lake’s edge.
+Along the trail, you’ll have stunning views of the surrounding mountains and you can see the lake from every corner.
 The trail is well maintained and considered easy taking around 1,5 to 2 hours to complete at a slow pace.

-Difficulty and incline: With only 182 meter incline which means it’s basically a flat walk, the Moke Lake Loop track is easy and a great family friendly activity.
+Difficulty and incline: With only 182 meter incline which means it’s basically a flat walk.
+The Moke Lake Loop track is easy and a great family-friendly activity near Queenstown.

-Besides enjoying Moke Lake from the shore and relax, you can also do a few fun things in the area.
+Besides enjoying Moke Lake from the shore and relaxing, you can also do a few fun things in the area.

 How to get to Moke Lake Viewpoint